 Just when you thought you were going to install another exposed aggregate pool deck, your clients inform you they want the concrete to “glow” with stone accents.
-Don’t hit the panic button if you’ve never worked with a glowing medium before.
-Glow stones are applied in exposed aggregate finishes in the same way as other decorative aggregates such as sea shells and tumbled recycled glass.
+Don’t hit the panic button!
+If you’ve never worked with a glowing medium before, glow-in-the-dark stones in concrete can be a breeze.
+Glow stones are applied in exposed aggregate finishes in the same way as other decorative aggregates such as seashells and tumbled recycled glass.

 Hand broadcasting is the easiest and most popular application method.
 Basically, you toss the glow stone over the entire concrete surface as it is setting up.
-Then you gently work the stones into the curing concrete with a trowel, leaving them just under the surface covered with a thin film of concrete.
+Then gently work the stones into the curing concrete with a trowel.
+Leave them just under the surface covered with a thin film of concrete.
 For general flatwork, ½-inch stones are a good size to use.

 Exposing the stone